simular/authman-site/privacy-policy.md

 Authman is a set of software contains several clients and server sides.
 User download and install client apps and sign-up there accounts, the client side will send user account data and 2FA tokens to the server, and sync between every device which was signed in the same accounts.
+All user data will encrypt in client side and only transmit the encrypted data to server, except the email (which is user account).

 ## Email Collected